Recipe & Ontology

 Add your labels in the "Labels & Attributes" tab and click "Enter" or click the "+" button.

-When creating a label in the recipe, the label is given a color.
-For all annotation tools except Semantic Segmentation, the label color will only affect the platform UI and is for the user’s convenience.
+When creating a label in the recipe, the label is given a default color.
+For all annotation tools except Semantic Segmentation, the label color will only affect the platform UI and is for the user’s convenience to differentiate between annotations of different labels over an image/video and other files.

 For more information about the Semantic Segmentation tool, click here tool.